jackdesert/gentoo-install-for-newbs/README.md

 ### 13. (Optional) Install and configure rEFInd

 This is what was required to get my 2015 macbookpro to boot gentoo.
+This step was also required for the Lenovo X1 Carbon Gen 9 to boot gentoo.

     # chroot in
     ./install --chroot /tmp/gentoo-install/root